Grouping related files

 There may be other <fileGrp>

-s that contain JPEG or PNG manifestations of the same pages.
+elements that contain JPEG or PNG versions of the same pages.